Bovada BlackJack Guide

 Before playing Bovada Blackjack for real money you need to understand the basics of the game.
-The aim when playing Blackjack is to try and get a hand to the value of 21 or as close to 21 as possible.
+The aim when playing Blackjack is to try and get a hand to the value of 21.
+If not 21 then as close to 21 as possible.
 Hence why the game is commonly referred to as “twenty one”.
 In the event of no hand being 21, the hand closest to 21 (without going over 21 and busting) is the winning hand.
-Typically two to eight decks of cards are used at the table, which are stored in a “shoe”.
+Typically two to eight decks of cards are used at the table.
+The cards are stored in a “shoe”.
 After all the cards are shuffled, each player is dealt 2 cards, while the dealer is dealt only 1 card.

 After the initial hand is dealt to the player, the player may take one of the following actions: